LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 const title = process.argv[2].replace('--title=', '')
 ```

 Finally, execute your new command with the according title.
-And yes somehow the `--` is needed, I jsut accepted it and didn't asked why.
+And yes somehow the `--` is needed, I just accepted it and didn't ask why.

 ```bash
 npm run socialMedia:manual -- --title="Your prefered title"